 Yes.
-NFL Game subscription includes same-day replays of regular season games, playoffs games, and the Super Bowl.
+NFL Game subscription includes same-day replays of the regular-season games, playoffs games, and the Super Bowl.

 How long is the NFL Game Pass free trial?

-The NFL Game Pass free trial period lasts for 7 days.
+The NFL Game Pass free trial period lasts for seven days.
 During this time, you'll have most of the features that are available to paid subscribers.

 You can cancel your NFL Pass free trial at any time during this period and get a full refund.